chripink/CanBus-Tuto/README_EN.md

 ## U2C

 :warning:**OPTIONAL !!**:warning:
-Normally the U2C card is programmed from the factory.
+Normally the U2C board is programmed from the factory.
 If this is not the case, we will see how to do it.

 * Download this software https://upyun.pan.zxkxz.cn/Utils/STM32CubeProgrammer and et unzip it to the desired location.
 * Connect the U2C board to your Computer by holding the button on the picture to make it enter DFU mode (the blue "Status" led should light up).